2019 Nevada killing spree

 The 2019 Nevada killing spree was a series of murders in January 2019 in which an assailant broke into three homes in Douglas and Washoe Counties in northwestern Nevada, murdered the elderly inhabitants, and made off with valuables.
 Reports of the crimes terrified area residents for several days until a police manhunt identified and apprehended Wilber Ernesto Martinez-Guzman.
 The sheriff's report states that Martinez-Guzman later confessed.

 Killings

 A region-wide manhunt began after Connie Koontz, age 56, was found dead in her Gardnerville home on January 10, 2019.
 Sophia Renken, 74, was found shot to death in her home in Gardnerville on January 13.
 Gerald and Sharon David, 81 and 80 respectively, were found dead in their home in Washoe Valley, which is south of Reno, on January 16.

 The manhunt continued for nine days.
-Information obtained through tracking an Apple Watch, which had been stolen from Koontz, led to a Carson City woman who had attempted to connect a digital account to the watch; her son Wilber Ernesto Martinez-Guzman is now under arrest and accused of committing the series of murders.
-Douglas County, Washoe County and Carson City sheriffs' offices, and the Federal Bureau of Investigation, started surveillance of Martinez-Guzman and his mother.
+Information obtained through tracking an Apple Watch, which had been stolen from Koontz, led to a Carson City woman who had attempted to connect a digital account to the watch; her son Wilber Ernesto Martinez-Guzman was arrested and charged with the murders.
 The following day, jewelry belonging to Koontz and a ring belonging to Gerald David were found at a Carson City pawn shop.